Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 The ground *shuddered* under the impact too, which made the cubs howl with delight.

-*"Arrrrgh!* ‘Ya got me!
+"*Arrrrgh!* ‘Ya got me!
 Now I ain’t gonna steal away nobody!"

 One of the youngest ones bounded up to Shoua on four-paw and pulled enthusiastically at her fur.
 "Mother!
 Mother!
 Look who we found!
 It’s the *Great Father!!"*